kristopherkyle/L2-Annotation-Project/anno_overview.md

 You cannot insert manner adverbs (e.g., calmly) between a verb and a particle.
 - \*to give calmly `up` (RP)

+### Proper noun `NNP` or `NN`?
+As per the Penn tagging guidelines, capitalized words should only be counted as proper nouns when clearly referring to a proper noun (e.g., March, New York Times).
+When this is unclear, tag nouns as common nouns.

+Words such as "state" (as in Washington S/state) and "prefecture" should be counted as common nouns except when used as part of name (e.g., "State Department", "Secretary of State").

 ## Some problematic words/phrases